SigmaHQ/sigma/README.md

 ## Credits

-This project would've never reached this hight without the help of the hundreds of contributors.
+This project would've never reached this height without the help of the hundreds of contributors.
 Thanks to all past and present contributors for their help.

 ## Licenses